-We had taxes on income of \$400,000 for the nine month period ended May 31, 2017 as compared to no taxes on income for the nine month period ended May 31, 2016.
-The increase is due to withholding tax deducted from revenues received from the License Agreement, since according to the Company's estimations, the withholding tax is not expected to be utilized in the next five years.
-No taxes on income were recognized for the three month periods ended May 31, 2017 and 2016.
+No taxes on income were recognized for the three month period ended November 30, 2017 as compared to \$400,000 for the three month period ended November 30, 2016.
+The decrease is due to a decrease in withholding tax deducted from milestone payments received related to the License Agreement that resulted from a decrease in such proceeds.
+The Company estimates that withholding tax will not be utilized in the next five years, and therefore it was deducted.